cbcrg/tcoffee/docs/tcoffee_manual.rst

 dialignt_msa pcma package

-sap_pair Uses sap to align two structures.
+sap_pair Uues sap to align two structures.
 Each pair of residue is given a score function defined by sap.
 You must have sap installed on your system to use this method.

-fugue_pair Uses a standard fugue installation to make a sequence /structure alignment.
+fugue_pair uses a standard fugue installation to make a sequence /structure alignment.
 Fugue installation must be standard.
 It does not have to include all the fugue packages but only:

 1- joy, melody, fugueali, sstruc, hbond